multiversx/mx-docs/docs/developers/developer-reference/sc-build-reference.md

     // For multi-contract outputs we need to provide:
     // - the ABI, via the generated AbiProvider type
-    // - a mandos expression to bind to, same as for simple contracts
+    // - a scenario expression to bind to, same as for simple contracts
     // - a contract builder, same as for simple contracts
     // - the contract name, as specified in multicontract.toml
     blockchain.register_partial_contract::<multisig::AbiProvider, _>(